 We aim to give you the highest possible service at all times but just occasionally, things might go wrong!

-If you want to raise a concern about your NHS care but would rather not contact the surgery directly you can speak to The Sheffield patient services team on 0114 2712400 or email them at PST@sth.nhs.uk.
+You can also speak to The Sheffield patient services team on 0114 2712400 or email them at PST@sth.nhs.uk.

 What You Can Expect From Us – Your Rights